 Seven weeks of sharing men’s products, no make-up, crap hair, limited outfits and always having a baby attached to my front sweating, it felt amazing to get dressed up for a friends wedding.
 Not to mention how weird and lovely it was to see my surfer dude hubby in a suit!
-I had my dress and hubby had his three-piece suit made in Hoi-an.
-Having carried out a bit of research and some trial and error situations, we have come up with tips for having clothes tailor-made in Vietnam.
+I had my dress and hubby had his three-piece suit tailored in Hoi-an.
+Having carried out a bit of research and some trial and error situations, we have come up with tips for getting clothes tailored in Hoi An, Vietnam.

 We both had our outfits including shoes custom-made in Vietnam and then sent home for a very good price.
 There are hundreds of tailor and shoe shops in Hoi-an and other Vietnamese destinations.
 I personally hate shopping but this is a very different experience.
 I basically told them what I wanted and it fits when it’s finished.

 Getting Clothes Tailored in Hoi An, Vietnam

 Shop around for the Best Tailor in Hoi An

 If you are on a budget the smaller retail shops are more likely to give you a better price.
 If you buy multiple items from one retailer you should get a discount.
 Avoid people leading you to shops as a commission will be added to your bill.
 Check out two to three stores for a price and then you will have a good understanding of how much you want to pay.
 I think it’s important be fair with your expectations of price.
 Keeping in mind the shop keeper and the tailor all need to make a living from the sale.

 Check out the shop reviews on trip advisor